Yan Gomes Player Props: Cubs vs. Nationals

-On Monday, Yan Gomes (.351 batting average in his past 10 games, with a double, two home runs, a walk and seven RBI) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Yan Gomes -- hitting .353 with a double, two home runs, a walk and seven RBI in his past 10 games -- will be in action for the Chicago Cubs against the Washington Nationals, with Jake Irvin on the mound, on May 3 at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Marlins.
+He had a hitless showing in his previous game (0-for-1) against the Nationals.

 Yan Gomes Game Info & Props vs. the Nationals